abd-h/css-grid-practice-2/README.md

 ## Lesson one

-First class on grid and im beginning to get the hang of it.
+1. First class on grid and im beginning to get the hang of it.

+2. Using line based placement on the grid